+Photograph below.
 I purchased from Del City 100 feet (minimum order) of special high temperature loom and aluminum clamps for this project.

 Complete the harness with tie wraps and then tuck the wires into the temperature resistant loom.

-Make sure to connect the cold start injector ground wires.
+Make sure to connect the cold start injector ground wires. (yellow arrow photograph below).

 I built the fuel injector harness as two separate engine banks.
 I briefly considered routing the left bank in front of the A/C compressor back to the amplifier plug, however I discarded that idea as having no significant advantage.
 The original routing, underneath the A/C compressor, not only resulted in better "packaging", but it looked better.

 In order to get the wire lengths correct, I did the solder connections of the harness to the plug on the engine.
 In addition, this project afforded me the opportunity to add test ports to the fuel injector harness.
-I bridged each signal wire from the amplifier (blue arrows, four in total) and terminated them at a test block.
+I bridged each signal wire from the amplifier (yellow arrows, four in total) and terminated them at a test block.
 This will allow me to test the pulse duration of each three banks of injectors.
-(This complete project is covered in another link of my website.)
+(This complete project is covered in another link of this website.)

 Project complete.
 The harness looms are secured and routed properly below the radiator hose.

 Make sure all fuel injector connections are secure.
 If injectors have been refurbished, tighten clamps.
 Start engine, check for leaks.
+Drive safe.